BY SOFO ARCHON

 As a teenager, I had a curious mind and an inquiring spirit.
 The only problem was that I also had a loud mouth and I would voice my opinions, even when they were contradicting those of authority.
 I remember one day during the religion class, I presented some of what I sincerely considered solid logical arguments against the Christian dogma.
 Instead of presenting her counter-arguments, my teacher responded by saying that I was not mature enough to understand the essence of Christianity, and that reason can’t fathom its essence since it’s a faith-based religion.
 Of course, I didn’t consider this as legitimate answer, and so I kept on bringing up my arguments.
 To my surprise, her face turned red, she started yelling at me and eventually expelled me from class, because, as she later told me, she felt offended by my “anti-Christian” attitude.

 On that day, I wondered: Is this the same person who previously taught about the power of love and unity?
-How can a person preach such lofty ideals and practice quite the opposite?
+How can she preach such lofty ideals and practice quite the opposite?
 I was utterly perplexed, and it wasn’t until years later that I realized that this is a much more common behavior among people than I had first thought.

 In my 29 years of life, I’ve had the luck to travel to over thirty countries, and during my trips around the world I had the chance to meet people from various religious traditions.
 An interesting thing that I always came to experience was that the people who were believing the most in a religious dogma were also the ones who behaved in the most paradoxical way.
 On the one hand, they would preach love, compassion, unity — the core teachings of most religions — but, on the other hand, they would behave in a very hateful, competitive, non-humane way, especially to those who don’t espouse their beliefs.
 In other words, they were the ones less likely to practice what they preached.